Code-Institute-Submissions/Gym-Buddy/TESTING.md

 ![Moto G4](testing-images/MotoG4.JPG)

 - Tablets

+The following tablet devices were utilised as part of the testing process:
+ - iPad
+ - iPad Pro
+ - Surface Duo

     - Home Screen: All content appears in correct locations with no overflow to either side.
 Scrolling works as intended on smaller tablet sizes.
 The navigation bar remians as a single line of 4 tabs on all screen sizes.
     - Menu Screen: All content appears in correct locations with no overflow to either side.
 The menu main buttons appear as 3 rows of 3 as intended due to a single column creating to much space either side